subtleazn/subtleazn.github.io/README.md

 ## About

 This is a single-page application built with vanilla HTML, CSS, and JavaScript.
-It showcases my projects, skills, and experience as a full-stack developer.
+It showcases my projects, skills, and experience as a web app developer.

 ## Features